^

 Causes of acute and chronic stenosis of the larynx and trachea

-Among the etiological factors are the infectious-allergic, iatrogenic, neurogenic, traumatic, idiopathic, compression (compression of the larynx tracheal structures from the outside).
-The causes of acute stenosis of the larynx can be:
+Among the etiological factors are infectious-allergic, iatrogenic, neurogenic, traumatic, idiopathic, compression (compression of the laryngeal tracheal structures from the outside).
+The causes of acute laryngeal stenosis may be:

-• acute inflammatory processes of the larynx or exacerbation of chronic (edematous, infiltrative, phlegmonous or abscessed laryngitis, exacerbation of chronic edema-polyposic laryngitis);
+• acute inflammatory processes of the larynx or exacerbation of chronic ones (edematous, infiltrative, phlegmonous or abscessing laryngitis, exacerbation of chronic edematous-polyposis laryngitis);

-• mechanical, thermal and chemical trauma of the larynx;
+• mechanical, thermal and chemical injuries to the larynx;

 • congenital pathology of the larynx;